 Instructions

 - Taste and adjust salt and pepper, if needed.
 If your sauce is thicker than you'd like, add more water.
-If it is thinner than you'd like, add more white beans or avocado (if using) and blend again to thicken and make it more like a dip.
+If it is thinner than you'd like, add more white beans/oil and blend again to thicken and make it more like a dip.